cdapio/cdap/cdap-docs/integrations/source/partners/cloudera/configuring.rst

      secure Hadoop cluster.

-   - *Add Service* Wizard, Page 5: **Router Server Port:** This should match the "Router Bind Port"; it’s used by the CDAP Console to connect to the Router service.
+   - *Add Service* Wizard, Page 5: **Router Server Port:** This should match the "Router Bind Port"; it’s used by the CDAP UI to connect to the Router service.

 Complete instructions, step-by-step, for using the Admin Console *Add Service* Wizard to install CDAP :ref:`are available <step-by-step-cloudera-add-service>`.